“What’s like growing up in China being gay?”

 All in all, growing up gay in China was not devastatingly poignant for me.
 China rarely made a spectacle by openly prosecuting LGBTQ persons, so negative exposure to LGBTQ existence was seldom heard of.
 Homosexuality was still considered immoral and widely discouraged, but being gay was more like an ominous urban legend than a palpable and punishable sin.

-I have never been the kind of rebel who single-handedly tries to tear down the wall of oppression, but I can be one of many who are trying to push down the wall together.
 This made it confusing as hell, at first.
 The bundles of sentiments I experienced made no sense to me, as I didn’t even understand that being gay was a possibility.
 The absence of substantial LGBT culture—both positive and negative—dictated that there wasn’t anything for me to even agonize over not having; no over-romanticized love-at-first-sight films, no fabulous contested gay icons, no persecuted activists.
 No struggles, but also no joys.
 Had I spent my entire life asleep, that would have been the strongest form of silencing.

 The main reason I was able to wake up to myself was the internet.
 A lot of LGBTQ people of my generation were fortunate to be able to recognize and shape our real identities via blogs and social media.
 Modern-day China is actually not as oppressive as many may think when it comes to LGBTQ issues online.
 Though initially harsh about censoring LGBTQ content, in the past 20 years China’s internet, has evolved from a forbidden domain into a virtual sanctuary for LBGTQ people.
 We may not feel confident in asserting our sexualities in public, but digitally, our communities thrive.